 Again, you are God’s girl and He will deliver you from any strong enemy!

 He will give you the ability to love and really forgive that bully while speaking and doing what is right in His sight.

 So, take your spiritual “rocks” in your hand and get ready to rumble in the spirit!
 Note: I said “spiritual rocks.”
-Don’t go hitting anyone upside the head with a brick and say I told you to do it. *hehehe*
+Don’t go hitting anyone upside the head with a brick and saying I told you to do it. *hehe*

 You’ll need compassion.

 Pray for them, but don’t become their repeated victim.
 I don’t think God wants that.
 It’s OK to set boundaries and sometimes, add distance.
 Let the Holy Spirit lead you.